Unity-Technologies/usd-unity-sdk/README.md

 ## Importing Materials

-To import materials from USD, import the USD file using the USD menu.
-For the materials to render in the scene, in the Inspector change the Import Settings > Materials to 'Import Preview Surface' and reimport the USD file.
+To import materials from USD, firstly import the USD file using the USD menu.
+Then, to get the materials to render in the scene, change the Import Settings > Materials in the Inspector to 'Import Preview Surface'.
+Finally reimport the USD file.

 ## Streaming Playback via Timeline